Texas church shooting: Who is gunman Devin Patrick Kelley?

 Kelley, according to officials, killed at least 26 people and wounded approximately 20 after he unleashed a hail of bullets in the First Baptist Church in Sutherland Springs, in the deadliest church shooting in modern U.S. history.

 The gunman previously served in the U.S. Air Force, an Air Force spokesperson confirmed to Fox News.
-Kelley served at Holloman Air Force Base in New Mexico from 2010 until his discharge.
+Kelley served at Holloman Air Force Base in New Mexico from 2010 until his discharge in 2014.

 Kelley worked as a security guard for a Texas waterpark this past summer, according to a resume under his name that appears online.